AnnaTari/HM-Project-Frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.4.

+## Setup

+When you want to use the Angular Frameworkm you need to set everything up according to the official site: https://angular.io/guide/setup-local.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.